 “We looked at ourselves as a technology company, not so much as a tax company.
 That was a new approach to our space.
 We’ve let the customer be in the driver’s seat for the way the product has been built.”

 Since much of the tax-related content available online was either difficult to understand, or extremely hard to find, they began publishing high-quality educational content designed to help their users understand sales tax.
-This allowed them to build credibility and the trust of their target audience and began driving in new customers.
+This allowed them to build credibility and the trust of their target customers and began driving new sales.

 The Lesson: Identify gaps in the market through market research and design your plan to fill them.

 Whilst every Go to Market strategy will differ, the above examples will hopefully provide sufficient ideas to get you started.
 If you feel you need help or guidance though, why not book a free session with one of our Go to Market experts.